Notification

 • Stronger or more consistent orgasms

-Women who experience pain during sex (dyspareunia) may benefit from light stimulation before intercourse—not necessarily to orgasm, but as a way to prepare the body.
+Women who experience painful intercourse (dyspareunia) may benefit from gentle stimulation beforehand as a way to prepare the body without necessarily reaching orgasm.

 6. Emotional and Psychological Benefits